Sgt. Pepper's Lonely Hearts Club Band (song): Releases

 It was originally released in the UK on 26 May 1967, and in the US on 2 June 1967 on the Sgt.
 Pepper's Lonely Hearts Club Band LP.

 When the Beatles' recording contract with EMI expired in 1976, EMI were free to re-release music from the Beatles' catalogue, and in 1978 issued "Sgt.
 Pepper's Lonely Hearts Club Band"/"With a Little Help from My Friends" as the A-side of a single, with "A Day in the Life" as the B-side.
 The single was released on Capitol in the US on 14 August (closely following the release there of the Sgt.
 Pepper's Lonely Hearts Club Band film), reaching number 71 on 30 September 1978 where it stayed for two weeks.
 The single was issued on Parlophone in the UK in September.

 The original recording of the song is included on the Beatles compilation albums 1967–1970 (1973) and Yellow Submarine Songtrack (1999).
-A run-through of the reprise is included on the outtakes album Anthology 2 (1996).